Linda Varone | Nurturing Spaces Feng Shui

 August 7, 2012 by Linda Varone

-There are 4 reasons for window treatments:
+What are the four reasons for window treatments?

-1. Protection from sunglare and heat.
+1. Protection from the sun’s glare and heat.

-2. Protection from winter cold.
+2. Protection from winter cold and drafts.

-3. Protection from unattractive views
+3. Protection from unattractive views.

-4. Protection from nosey neighbors.
+4. Protection from nosy neighbors.

 View of palm tree against blue sky, through partially opened plantation shutter